Fewnity/Nintendo-DS-Nifi-Template/README.md

 DS to DS Wifi (Nifi) project template

 ## Info
-Improved Nifi template of [jpenny19993 dsnifi](https://github.com/jpenny1993/dsnifi).
+Improved Nifi template of [jpenny19993 dsnifi](https://github.com/jpenny1993/dsnifi).<br><br>
-The original template allow only 2 ds at the same time, and some wifi packet can be lost.
+The original template allow only 2 ds at the same time, and some wifi packet can be lost..<br>
-The problem with the Nifi lib is that you can't send data with 2 ds at the same time because some data will be lost.
+The problem with the Nifi library is that you can't send data with 2 ds at the same time because some data will be lost.

-I added
+I added:
-- A callback system to avoid losing packet
+- A callback system to prevent packet loss
 - The possibility to have more than 2 DS at the same time
 - A timeout system if the client is disconnected